-Ground level air intakes to heating, ventilating, and air conditioning (HVAC) systems at that are designed to move air throughout a building provide an opportunity for aggressors to easily place contaminants where they could be drawn into buildings.
+Air intakes to heating, ventilating, and air conditioning (HVAC) systems at ground level that are designed to move air throughout a building provide an opportunity for aggressors to easily place contaminants where they could be drawn into buildings.
 The following measures will be applied to minimize those opportunities.

-Exception: Air intakes within enclosures that meet the requirements of paragraph 3-3.6 and are a minimum of 10 ft.
-(3 m) horizontally from the enclosure perimeter.
+Exception: Air intakes within enclosures that meet the requirements of paragraph 3-3.5 and are a minimum of 10 ft.
+(3 m) from the enclosure perimeter.